yt-project/unyt/docs/usage.rst

 Note that we haven't added any conversion factors between different units, that's all handled internally by :mod:`unyt`.
-Also note how the :meth:`unyt_array.to <unyt.array.unyt_array.to>` method was able to automagically handle the conversion from seconds to days and how the shorthand ``"d"`` was automatically interpreted as ``"day"``.
+Also note how the :meth:`unyt_array.to <unyt.array.unyt_array.to>` method was able to automatically handle the conversion from seconds to days and how the shorthand ``"d"`` was automatically interpreted as ``"day"``.